suttree/suttree/README.md

 🧐 &ensp;I speak javascript, ruby, python, perl, java, C#, C, and, er, COBOL.
 Years ago I learned to code on graph paper, through the mail.

  - ✨ &ensp;I make procedural, abstract art pieces for the home, using processing, Unity, and python, with AI, object recognition and computer magic 🌈
+ - 🏠  &ensp;I use eink screens to make digital furniture that fits your home, like <a href='https://github.com/suttree/glyphe'>Glyphe</a>, and <a href='https://github.com/suttree/coten'>Coten</a>
  - ✉️  &ensp;I made an AI that <a href='https://duncangough.com/portfolio/projects/amyhref.html'>lived in your inbox</a> and read all the newsletters for you
  - 🤖 &ensp;I built a <a href='https://duncangough.com/portfolio/projects/radiorobot.html'>pirate radio station</a>, run by robots
  - 🐦 &ensp;I made a digital companion, a bird called <a href='https://www.creativereview.co.uk/know-caged-bird-sings/'>Ara</a>